17 unique things to do in Lake Atitlan

 Things to do in Lake Atitlan

 Lake Atitlán is one of the most beautiful lakes in the world and it’s Guatemala’s most important tourist attraction.
-Atitlán is a Nahuatl word and translates to “the place where the rainbow gets its colours.”
+Atitlán is a Nahuatl word and translates to “the place where the rainbow gets its colors.”
 Once you’re here, looking over the lake, you’ll see why it got that name.

 You can hike each of these volcanos.
 And that’s just one of the many things to do in Lake Atitlan.
-You can also spend your time kayaking, volunteering, learning Spanish, taking a Mayan cooking class, hanging out by the lake, doing yoga or all of the above.
+You can also spend your time kayaking, volunteering, learning Spanish, taking a Mayan cooking class, hanging out by the lake, doing yoga, or all of the above.
 It’s the perfect place to just get away from it all and enjoy nature.

 Adventure activities in Lake Atitlán